Pine Bluff Observatory

-The Pine Bluff Observatory (PBO) is an astronomical observatory located in the town of Cross Plains, Wisconsin (USA) about 24 km west of Madison.
+The Pine Bluff Observatory (PBO) is an astronomical observatory located in the town of Cross Plains, Wisconsin (US) about 24 km west of Madison.
 PBO is owned and operated by the University of Wisconsin–Madison (UW-Madison).
 It opened in 1958, and is mainly used by students and faculty of UW-Madison for instruction and research.
 PBO also provides a facility for testing new instruments.
 Recent research conducted at PBO includes measuring the lunar sodium tail, monitoring circumstellar disks around Be stars, and studying the warm ionized medium.